particle-iot/docs/src/content/reference/firmware.md

 {{#if photon}}

 On the Photon, there is a second hardware SPI interface available, which can be used via the `SPI1` object.
-This second port is mapped like so:
+This second port is mapped as follows:
 * `SCK` => `D4`
 * `MISO` => `D3`
 * `MOSI` => `D2`